evolvingstuff/vdw2/content/posts/personalized-treatment-of-vitamin-d.md

 1. Have a disease that consumes a lot of Vitamin D

-1. Have a disease that is associated with poor Vitamin D response ( <a href="/posts/those-with-asthma-or-copd-had-half-the-response-to-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Those with Asthma or COPD had half the response to Vitamin D – March 2020">Asthma</a>, etc.)
+1. Have a disease that is associated with poor Vitamin D response ( [Asthma](/posts/those-with-asthma-or-copd-had-half-the-response-to-vitamin-d), etc.)

-1. Have a disease that can only be fought by <a href="/posts/diseases-treated-by-high-dose-vitamin-d-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Diseases treated by high-dose Vitamin D - many studies">|high levels of Vitamin D</a> (such as MS, psoriasis)
+1. Have a disease that can only be fought by [|high levels of Vitamin D](/posts/diseases-treated-by-high-dose-vitamin-d-many-studies) (such as MS, psoriasis)

 1. Have a disease that deactivates the [Vitamin D Receptor](/categories/vitamin-d-receptor) (COVID, Breast Cancer, etc)